-This is an excellent way to raise Culture of Life funds for your council.
+This is an excellent way to raise Culture of Life funds for your council to support pro-life efforts in your area.
 The Buck-A-Month program is open to anybody, not just Knights.
 Ask your friends, relatives, etc., or set up a table after Masses and enroll your parishioners.
-This activity could easily be your council's largest and most profitable pro-life activity.
+Please remember to fill out the Buck-A-Month form for all donations.
+There is a change on how distribution of these funds will be done.
+When submitting your Buck-A-Month funds your council will need to designate which Pro Life Organization that they wish their half to go to in support of life.
+These donations will need to go to a 501 c 3 Pro Life organization and not to an individual.